This feature is only available on paid accounts and requires Manager user level or higher.

 <a href="#" onclick="$mcGoal.processEvent('SignupTestEvent');">Test Event</a>

-In this example, the wildcard triggers a workflow for anyone who visits "us1.mydomain.com," "usa.mydomain.com," or another similar URL with one character difference.
+In this example, the wildcard triggers an automation for anyone who visits "us1.mydomain.com," "usa.mydomain.com," or another similar URL with one character difference.
 It does not trigger for URLs where the wildcard character is left blank (us.mydomain.com).

 Use the |*| character wildcard if you want to target subscribers who visit specific sections of your site.
 In this example, the |*| allows blank-character matching to account for whether subscribers visit the http:// or https:// version of your website.